Introduction

 Grammatical Range and Accuracy

-This criterion assesses your ability to use a variety of grammatical structures accurately.
-Examiners evaluate:
+This criterion assesses your ability to use a variety of grammatical structures accurately in IELTS writing task 2.
+Our IELTS writing checker evaluates:

 -